The American Heritage Dictionary of the English Language: First edition

-The first edition appeared in 1969, highly praised for its Indo-European etymologies.
-In addition to the normally expected etymologies, which for instance trace the word ambiguous to a Proto-Indo-European root ag-, meaning "to drive," the appendices included a seven-page article by Professor Calvert Watkins entitled "Indo-European and the Indo-Europeans" and "Indo-European Roots", 46 pages of entries that are each organized around one of some thousand Proto-Indo-European roots and the English words of the AHD that are understood to have evolved from them.
+When the first edition appeared in 1969, it was praised for its Indo-European etymologies.
+In addition to the normally expected etymologies, which for instance trace the word ambiguous to a Proto-Indo-European root ag-, meaning "to drive", the dictionary includes an "Indo-European Roots Appendix", which begins with a seven-page article by Professor Calvert Watkins entitled "Indo-European and the Indo-Europeans".
+The appendix also contains a 46-page listing of Indo-European roots, wherein each of the approximately one thousand entries presents the Modern English words that are understood to have evolved from that root.
 These entries might be called "reverse etymologies": the ag- entry there, for instance, lists 49 terms derived from it, words as diverse as agent, essay, purge, stratagem, ambassador, axiom, and pellagra, along with information about varying routes through intermediate transformations on the way to the contemporary words.

+The book included "vulgar" words, a decision that attracted not only criticism in the press, but some book bans as well.

 A compacted American Heritage College Dictionary was first released in 1974.

-Second and later editions
+Later editions

-The first edition's concise successor, The American Heritage Dictionary, Second College Edition was published in 1982 (without a larger-format version).
+The first edition's concise successor, The American Heritage Dictionary, Second College Edition, was published in 1982 (without a larger-format version).
 It omitted the Indo-European etymologies, but they were reintroduced in the third full edition, published in 1992.
 The third edition was also a departure for the publisher because it was developed in a database, which facilitated the use of the linguistic data for other applications, such as electronic dictionaries.
+The third edition included over 350,000 entries and meanings.

 The fourth edition (2000, reissued in 2006) added an appendix of Semitic language etymological roots, and included color illustrations, and was also available with a CD-ROM edition in some versions.
 This revision was larger than a typical desk dictionary but smaller than Webster's Third New International Dictionary or the unabridged Random House Dictionary of the English Language.
 A lower-priced college edition, also the fourth, was issued in black-and-white printing and with fewer illustrations, in 2002 (reprinted in 2007 and 2010).